 Health Information Management, B.S. to Law, J.D.
 Accelerated Program

-Saint Louis University's accelerated Bachelor of Science in Health Information management to Juris Doctor program is designed for students who demonstrate academic success in health management and related coursework and are interested in pursuing a law degree.
+Saint Louis University's accelerated Bachelor of Science in Health Sciences with a concentration in health information management to Juris Doctor program is designed for students who demonstrate academic success in health management and related coursework and are interested in pursuing a law degree.

-This accelerated program enables health information management majors to obtain their undergraduate and graduate degrees in six years.
+This accelerated track enables health information management students to obtain their undergraduate and graduate degrees in six years.

 SLU's B.S. in health information management is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Saint Louis University School of Law has been continuously accredited by the American Bar Association (ABA) since December 1924.
 The accrediting body is the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.

 Eligibility requirements for SLU's health sciences, health information management, B.S. to law, J.D. accelerated program include: